 If you don’t have UM, my recommendation is that you get it immediately.
 Call your agent or insurance rep and ask that UM coverage be added to your policy.
 If that person tells you that you don’t need UM or tries in any way to discourage you from getting it, then it is time to find another insurance company.

 Clay, Massey & Associates are Personal Injury Attorneys located in downtown Mobile, Alabama.
+We’ve been serving accident victims in the Mobile, Baldwin County, and Gulf Coast areas since 1972.
 Call us at 251-433-1000 to schedule a FREE consultation, or click the Live Chat link on our website!